 MORE MUSCLE: NOT JUST FOR SHOW

-Strength training strengthens arterial wall muscles, which can improve the stroke length of the heart ? how much blood is pumped with each beat ? and keep circulation strong and healthy as we age.
-This is even more important because heart disease is such a common killer, and poor lifestyle choices can contribute to the morbidity rate, which is at least 1/6 deaths in some areas.
+Strength training strengthens arterial wall muscles, which can improve the stroke length of the heart, and how much blood is pumped with each beat, and keep circulation strong and healthy as we age.
+This is even more important because heart disease is such a common killer, and poor lifestyle choices can contribute to the morbidity rate, which is at least 1/6 of deaths in some areas.

 Lifting weights and performing bodyweight movements also contribute to the strengthening and maintenance of the bones.
 Many of us ignore the bones and think that they’re just there, but the bones are living tissues like any others and require proper maintenance.
 By stressing the bones and connective tissues through exercise, we cause them to grow stronger in the long term.
 This is key to aging well because it combats osteoporosis and osteoarthritis, two common health conditions that result in breaks and a loss of quality of life.